Two of the Department's graduate students presented fascinating work at the 2016...

 Areas of Specialization: International Relations, Diplomatic History, Political Biography.

 Mayers served on the board of trustees of the Carnegie Council on Ethics and International Relations from 1999 to 2005.
 He chaired the Political Science Department from 2001 to 2007.
+He is again serving as chair, 2015-2018.
 He held a Berlin prize (Haniel Fellow) at the American Academy in Berlin in 2008.
-He was a Visiting Fellow in 2013 at Clare Hall, Cambridge University.
+Visiting Fellow in 2013, and Life Member since October 2013, at Clare Hall, Cambridge University.

 Professor Mayers regularly teaches the following courses:

-The United States as a World Power (PO 674)
+The United States as a World Power (research seminar)